-All aboard for a one-day rail excursion into the heart of the Canadian wilderness.
-Relax in our comfortable picture window coaches or full service dining cars as you experience an incredible journey over towering trestles, alongside northern lakes and rivers and through the awesome granite rock formations and mixed forests of the Canadian Shield.
-Your tour is highlighted with a two hour stay in the pristine beauty of Agawa Canyon Wilderness Park.
-Phone 705-946-7300 or 1-800-242-9287
+You’ll be wowed on this one-day rail excursion into the heart of the Canadian wilderness.
+Experience an incredible journey over towering trestles, alongside northern lakes and rivers, and the awesome granite rock formations and mixed forests of the Canadian Shield.
+Your tour is highlighted with a two-hour stay in Agawa Canyon Wilderness Park to enjoy trails and lookouts.
+Read more about this popular excursion and

 Lake Superior Park is internationally renowned for its awe-inspiring scenery and backcountry trails.
 Highlights include the Agawa Rock Pictographs, Sand River and Old Woman Bay.
-Natural and heritage attractions abound for artists (this is Group of Seven country) as well as hiking, kayaking and canoeing adventurers.
-Phone (705) 856-2284
+Natural and heritage attractions abound for artists (this is Group of Seven country) as well as hiking, kayaking and canoeing adventurers. www.lakesuperiorpark.ca

 Photographic artwork displays that feature outdoor experiences and travels of acclaimed journalists and photographers, Joanie and Gary McGuffin: the Adventurers.
 Phone 800-461-0800